 All manuscripts are submitted and reviewed electronically.
 We provide our published authors with both a quality print publication and the widespread readership that comes from publishing all articles online within a few weeks of acceptance.
 This approach ensures that published works are read and cited by the widest possible audience.

-The mission of the journal is to promote innovative scholarly research that covers aspects of online, browsing, big data, analytics and other pertinent technologies for adult learners’ literacies and e-skills.
+The mission of the journal is to promote innovative scholarly research that covers aspects of online, browsing, big data, analytics and other pertinent technologies for learners’ literacies and e-skills.
 This mission implies the application of an appropriate pedagogical approach to enhance such efforts.
 We aim to achieve this by:

 We comply with the Informing Science Institute Policy on Professional Ethics